skehlet/hammerspoon/README.md

 ## How do I turn my Caps Lock into a Hammer key?

 Use macOS's `hidutil` program to remap your keys.
-To do this automatically at boot, copy the file `com.stevekehlet.RemapCapsLockToF18.plist` to your `~/Library/LaunchAgents` (create that directory if it doesn't already exist).
+To do this automatically at boot, copy the file `com.stevekehlet.RemapCapsLockToF18.plist` to your `~/Library/LaunchAgents`.
+Create that directory if it doesn't already exist, and feel free to rename the file if you don't want my name in it.

 Then either reboot, or simply run: